jcqvisser/notes/src/pages/notes/set-up-semaphore-to-deploy-a-static-site-or-spa-to-s3.md

 	- Allows the _PutObject_ and _PutObjectAcl_ actions.
 This gives the user permission to upload files to an S3 bucket and choose who has access to those files via an ACL - Access Control List.
 	- Limits the buckets to which the user may upload files (`arn:aws:s3:::<bucket_name>/*`)
 	- Ensures the bucket owner has full control of what the user uploads (`"StringEquals": { "s3:x-amz-acl": “bucket-owner-full-control" }`)
-- Give this policy an easily identifiable name that links it to the project and a thorough description.
+- Give this policy an easily identifiable name.
+Consider something like `semaphore-<project-name>-s3-upload`

 The JSON for this policy looks like this:
 ```json